 So, which is right for you?
-I own both, and although I do have a favorite, the short answer is that it depends.
+I own both, and the short answer is it depends!

 Dyson Supersonic vs. Dyson Airwrap: Which Is Better?